Introduction to QCD: Monte Carlo Event Generators

 During the shower evolution, each model effectively ``sweeps'' over phase space in the order implied by these contours.
 E.g., a $p_\perp$-ordered dipole shower (leftmost plot in \figRef{fig:qe}) will treat a hard-collinear branching as occurring ``earlier'' than a soft one, while a mass-ordered dipole shower (second plot) will tend to do the opposite.
 This affects the tower of virtual corrections generated by each shower model via the so-called Sudakov factor, discussed below.
+Experimental tests of the subleading aspects of shower models can therefore quite important, see e.g.~\cite{Fischer:2014bja} for a recent example.